Business Management and Economics BA

 You’ll also have the opportunity to tailor the degree to your own personal interests, with a selection of economics and business management modules to help you realise your ambitions.

-You can choose to delve into micro and macroeconomics, as well as international and labour economics.
+You can choose to delve into micro and macroeconomics, as well as international trade and environmental economics.

 From day one, you’ll be supported by our expert teaching staff, developing an unparalleled knowledge of the subject at a theoretical level and learning to apply this to real-life case studies and project work, on your own and as part of a team.